coatesj/covidpreprints/README.md

 # covidpreprints <img src="man/figures/logo.png" align="right" alt="" width="120" />

-Coding & website maintained by Dr J Coates (jc2216@cam.ac.uk) and the preLights COVID team (prelights.biologists.com).
-Thanks to Lars Hubatsch for contributions to the coding.
+Website maintained by Dr J Coates (jonathon.coates@qmul.ac.uk) and the preLights COVID team (prelights.biologists.com).
+Special thanks to the team behind the coding and those who contributed at the eLife Sprint 2020.
+Full details can be found on the website.

-Suggestions for improvement to the code are welcomed - The current code is the result of a "learn as I do it" approach.
+Suggestions for improvement to the code or new features are welcomed.

-This is one of the Sprint 2020 projects!